 |95 – 100||4.0|

-We have worked hard to design the course around a timeline that works toward getting everyone to complete a high quality portfolio on time.
+We have worked hard to design the course around a timeline that helps everyone complete a high quality portfolio on time.
 We hope you stick to the deadline, as we believe it is best for you in the long run.
 Most of our weekly modules ask you to just design “something”—a start, a first draft, a placeholder—rather than a finished product.
 You can always improve on it later.
-In most cases as long as you do “something,” you’ll get most of the credit for the activity.
+In most cases, you’ll get most of the credit for the activity as long as you do “something.”

 We realize, however, that circumstances arise from time to time that may require to you need extra time for an assignment.
 That is okay, so long as you contact us before the due date to make a suitable alternate schedule that fits the circumstances.